You may not know the shoe by name, but you have certainly seen them at one time or another.

 They are the Nike Monarchs.
 Some people call them the Dad Shoe or the Old Man Shoe.

 These shoes can be found at multiple outlets like Famous Footwear, JC Penneys, Shoe Carnival and Kohl’s to name a few or anywhere that grandfathers shop at.
-They will usually run you around $65 on average.
+They will usually run around $65.

 There’s even an Instagram account dedicated to these shoes: http://instagram.com/teammonarch